 Do you store your cleaners in your laundry room?
 Wherever they are stored, you need a mop, broom, bucket, vacuum cleaner, all-purpose cleaner, window cleaner, wood and/or stainless steel cleaner, and of course, rubber gloves.
 Green cleaners are best if you can find one that you like.

 The shelter ‘zine Real Simple offers this post called Set Up an Efficient Laundry Room.
 The photo above is the nicest laundry room I’ve ever had!

 On Your Windows

-And if you’re on a budget – or need something temporary until you decorate your space – here’s some inexpensive window treatments on pinterest.
+And if you’re on a budget – or need something temporary until you decorate your space – here are some inexpensive window treatments on Pinterest.